 - EAL Options See the DPDK Getting Started Guide for more information on this mandatory parameter - RX Parameters The syntax is "(PORT,QUEUE,LCORE).." and represents a list of NIC RX ports and queues handled by the I/O RX lcores.
 This parameter also implicitly defines the list of I/O RX lcores.
 This is a mandatory parameter - Distributor Mode Specify the algorithm used to dispatch packets from the RX to the Distributor lcores: - o Round-robin The load is shared equally between the Distributor lcores.
 This is the best option when the packets are not forwarded - O RSS The packets with the same RSS value are always dispatched to the same Distributor lcore.
 This is the best option when packets are forwarded, mainly because it maintains the order of the packets - Custom Select this option to be able to specify the Distributor Icore for each RX port.
 In this case, the RX Parameters syntax becomes "(PORT,QUEUE,LCORE,DISTRIBUTOR_LCORE_NO).." - Distributor Lcores Enter the lcore of the Distributor thread, or a list of lcores separated by comma.
 This is a mandatory parameter - Worker Lcores The list of worker lcores.
 This is a mandatory parameter - Master LCORE Set an lcore to be used exclusively for thread management purposes.
 The recommended value is the hyper-thread core of CPU 0 because its performance is not important.
-This is a mandatory parameter - Forwarding Mode Specify the TX functionality: - Disabled The packets are not forwarded, so the application behaves like a passive sniffer - Transparent Bridge All Ethernet frames are forwarded without any intervention, so the application works like a transparent bridge.
-This is the fastest forwarding method.
-The packets are processed in batches, so the latency will be high if the application forwards just a few packets/s (with hundreds of packets/s the latency is <1 ms) - O IP Forwarding The application performs several tasks for each packet.
+This is a mandatory parameter - Forwarding Mode Specify the TX functionality. - Disabled The packets are not forwarded, so the application behaves like a passive sniffer - Transparent Bridge All Ethernet frames are forwarded without any intervention, so the application works like a transparent bridge.
+This is the fastest forwarding method. - O IP Forwarding The application performs several tasks for each packet.
 If it's an ARP packet querying for the MAC address of one of the interfaces defined below it responds to that query.
 On all other packets, it rewrites the source MAC address with the output interface MAC, and it rewrites the destination MAC with the MAC address defined below.
 The application is not performing RFC 1812 checks and is not decreasing the TTL value.
 This forwarding method is necessary when the server is deployed out-of-line with traffic redirected by BGP.
 For latency considerations see the previous option - TX Parameters The syntax is "(PORT,LCORE).." and it defines a list of NIC TX ports handled by the I/O TX lcores.
 This parameter also implicitly defines the list of I/O TX lcores.
 This parameter is mandatory when the Forwarding Mode is not set to Disabled - Forwarding Table The syntax is "(PORT_IN,PORT_OUT).." and it defines the output interface depending on the input interface - Interface IPs The syntax is "(PORT,IPV4).." and it defines the IP of each port.
 This parameter is used when the Forwarding Mode is set to IP Forwarding but it does not ensure a true TCP/IP stack on the interface.
 The application will respond to ARP requests, but it's highly recommended to set the ARP table manually on the router because the application could respond to ARP requests with a high delay due to bulk processing